axingjia/jacoco-testing/README.md

 * If you scale both out, business will be travelling around the world, being a consultant, going onsite, talk to different stakeholders

 * An CS will be sitting at the office, working with more and more complex software, working with more people, thinking about more complex problem.
-And jumping a bigger, smarter community to solve bigger, harder problem
+And jumping a bigger, smarter community to solve bigger, harder problem.

+### Question about Business and CS
+* The question is, can someone hold a job that requires both skill?
+* I know BA and PM needs that.
+But at the beginning I guess they really can't really increase their craft, because 1. they don't have the total technical background to be given important technical work, and 2.
+They don't have the authority and seniority to meet with clients and go onsite.
+* I had the opportunity to work as a BA for half a year.
+At that company I was doing implementation, documentation, user training, and user support.
+* But the context is within the enterprise software.
+So the hard skill isn't really transferrable.
+And the software skill takes a lot longer to manifest.

+### The end goal of technology management
+* It is like people expects software engineer to be very good, and then transfer them to a new position where they have the authority, but not necessary business skill to manage

+### Conclusion?
+* For pure software engineer, I guess their path is get into tech lead, and take MBA and transition to a new company at technical management

+* What about me?
+I haven't had the total technical authority.
+But I can expect I will go a lot smoothier if I can get to the tech lead level.

 # Resource
 * Test coverage: https://medium.com/@nicklee1/why-test-code-coverage-targets-are-a-bad-idea-1b9b8ef711ef
 * PITEST is a mutant testing tool for java
 *

+# The advantage of cucumber
+* Fast search
+* Fast edit
+* Fast readability
+* Fast delete

+# Heuristics
+* When you have the moment of "what's wrong here?
+I have tested everything".
+Do breakpoint tracing.
+It will save your life